building-beauty/sequence-platform/README.md

 But I'll try.

+It is my sincere hope that, with the creation of tools emerging from this group, this kind of effort will NOT just become a multi-layered decomposition exercise, but will instead be a deeply-felt collaborative artistic effort, one that allows the stakeholders to work together with joy and purpose.

 *[the bracketed/italic comments enumerate the analogies to gatemaker for this programming exercise]*

 (a) describe a learning book (from our document 'a sequence book'),